Frequently Asked Questions

 Can I claim the parental choice tax credit without completing an application?

-Parents must have an approved application before claiming the parental choice tax credit on their tax return.
+No. Parents must complete an application and have received notification from the Tax Commission that they were awarded the parental choice tax credit before claiming it on their tax return.
 Claims made without prior approval won’t be eligible, and the state won’t provide the credit.

 Is the Idaho Parental Choice Tax Credit program a voucher program?